cag170030/AMM_group_project/README.md

 [Tunable Transmission and Deterministic Interface states in Double-zero-index Acoustic Metamaterials](https://www.nature.com/articles/s41598-018-24773-6): This is very relevant to the original paper.
 They have replicated some of the data and have generalized to a triangular lattice geometry (Akash)

-[Acoustic analogue of graphene: observation of Dirac cones in acoustic surface waves](https://journals-aps-org.ezproxy.lib.utexas.edu/prl/pdf/10.1103/PhysRevLett.108.174301): This was Dr. Haberman's suggestion (Chirag)
+[Dirac cones at k=0 in acoustic crystals and zero refractive index acoustic materials](https://www.nature.com/articles/nmat3030)

 [Fokin, V., Ambati, M., Sun, C., and Zhang, X., Method for retrieving effective properties of locally resonant acoustic metamaterials, Phys.
 Rev. B 76, 14432 (2007).](http://xlab.me.berkeley.edu/pdf/10.1103_PhysRevB.76.144302.pdf) (Ryan & Chirag)

+[Acoustic analogue of graphene: observation of Dirac cones in acoustic surface waves](https://journals-aps-org.ezproxy.lib.utexas.edu/prl/pdf/10.1103/PhysRevLett.108.174301): This was Dr. Haberman's suggestion (Chirag)

 ### Articles on quantum mechanics & condensed-matter physics (Chirag)